asyncapi/generator/docs/authoring.md

 ## Hooks

 Hooks are functions called by the generator on a specific moment in the generation process.
-For now there is one hook supported called `generate:after` that is called at the very end of the generation.
+For now there is two hooks supported called `generate:before` and `generate:after` that are called before processing the template and at the very end of the generation respectively.
 The generator will parse all the files in the `.hooks` directory.

 Below you have an example Hook that after generation creates an AsyncAPI file.